 But none of this talks or even looks like a methodology.
 So this begs the question, “What is Agile methodology?”

 Again, Agile isn’t a methodology.
 The Agile Manifesto doesn’t prescribe anything.

-Agile is a framework or frame of mind.
-You want methodologies and processes?
+Agile is a philosophy or frame of mind.
+You want methodologies and frameworks?

 Here you go: